-Pete is also a director of Waverley Abbey - one of the oldest places of Christian prayer in the British Isles, an Ambassador for the NGO Tearfund, and a convenor for the annual Wildfires Festival.
+Pete is a director of Waverley Abbey - one of the oldest places of Christian prayer in the British Isles, an Ambassador for the NGO Tearfund, and a convenor for the annual Wildfires Festival.
+For 8 years he served as Director of Prayer for Alpha International.

-Alongside his books, Pete’s resources include The Prayer Course (downloaded more than 3 million times), and the Aidan’s Way pilgrimage series for which he hiked 300 miles from the Scottish island of Iona to the Holy Isle of Lindisfarne.
+Alongside his writing and teaching, Pete’s body of work includes The Prayer Course (down-loaded more than 3 million times), and the Aidan’s Way pilgrimage series for which he hiked more than 300 miles from the Scottish island of Iona to the Holy Isle of Lindisfarne.

-In his spare time, Pete loves nothing more than mooching around art galleries and junk shops, building things in his workshop, laughing with friends, and following the vagaries of Portsmouth FC.
+In his spare time, Pete enjoys mooching around art galleries and junk shops, laughing with friends, and following the vagaries of Portsmouth FC.

 Mugshots